nusenu/ansible-relayor/README.md

 - automatic MyFamily management
 - automatic tor instance generation (two per available IP address by default - configurable)
 - easily choose between exit relay/non-exit relay mode using a single boolean
-- boolean for stable vs. alpha Tor releases (Fedora and CentOS only)
 - easy relay restore from key backups (generated and stored on the ansible host out of the box)

 THIS ANSIBLE ROLE IS CURRENTLY EXPERIMENTAL!